Tsk1001/doc/GLOSSARY.md

 # Account Public Id
-It is an identifier that is used to define the accounts inside the system.
+It is an unique identifier that is used to define the accounts inside the system.

 # Advertiser
 Is the APPs owner who pays publishers for sending traffic to their APPs to purchase or generate leads.